ciribob/DCS-JTACAutoLaze/README.md

 # THIS SCRIPT IS DEPRECATED AND IS PART OF CTLD - USE CTLDs VERSION https://github.com/ciribob/DCS-CTLD#jtac-automatic-targeting-and-laser

-# JTAC Automatic Targeting and Laser Script
+# DEPRECTATED - JTAC Automatic Targeting and Laser Script

 Allows a JTAC to mark and hold an IR and Laser point on a target allowing TGP's to lock onto the lase and ease of target location using NV Goggles